signaldatascience/R-curriculum/src/week1/day2/r-subsetting.md

 **Exercise.** Use `[]` to play around with subsetting lists.
 What *type* of object do you get back?

+**Exercise.** Write code to replace the 3rd item in `list(1, 2, 3, 4, 5)` with `1:5`, resulting in `list(1, 2, 1:5, 4, 5)`.
+Use single-bracket subsetting.

+A list `L` can be extended by simply assigning items to an index greater than `length(L)`.

+**Exercise.** Make a list of length 10.
+What happens when you assign a value to index 20?
+In general, is it faster to initialize a list with arbitrary values and iteratively fill in those values with the right ones or to simply iteratively extend a preexisting empty list with the right values?
+Experiment with lists and the `timeit` package to find out.

 Recall that data frames are simply complex, two-dimensional lists.
 If you subset with a *single vector*, data frames behave identically to lists.
 However, you can simultaneously subset both dimensions by passing in *two* vectors.
 It's easiest to demonstrate:

 ```r